metagame-xyz/evm-translator/CONTRIBUTE.md

 -   updating 2 files
 -   running the tests so a new snapshot gets generated.

+First, go to the [Metagame discord](https://discord.gg/3Mta5SSQ) and request api keys for your .env file in the #ask-for-api-key channel.

-Once you've completed an interpreter map via
+Once you've completed an interpreter map...

 In your terminal